Chapter Fourteen – Joshua

 Rick smiled and replied, “I am glad you like it, son.”

 Ashley climbed up on my lap and hugged me, “I am so glad we get to spend time with you this weekend, Daddy.”

 Mrs. Campbell asked, “How long have the children called you “Dad” and “Daddy,” Glenn?”

 Before I could answer, Ashley said, “They have been our Dads since our parents died.
 We live with Grandma but Glenn and Rick are our Dads and we spend a lot of time with them.
 We live only a few blocks away from them.”

 Mrs. Campbell smiled, “Thank you for telling me, Ashley.
 Do you think you could call me “Nana” like the twins do?”

 Ashley looked at Mrs. Campbell for a minute with her head cocked to one side.
 She smiled, “Okay.
 That will be wonderful.
 We will have Grandma and a Nana just like we have a Dad and a Daddy.”

 She climbed down from my lap and made her way over to Mrs. Campbell and reached up her arms to be hugged.
 Mrs. Campbell leaned over and hugged Ashley and then asked, “How old are you, Ashley?”

 “I am 8 years old now but I will be 9 in July,” Ashley said.
-“Kyle is 12 and Aaron is 10.”
+“Kyle is 12 and David is 10.”

 Mrs. Reed said, “Kyle and Ashley love being around people and are very social.
-Aaron is very shy and doesn’t like to be in large groups.”
+David is very shy and doesn’t like to be in large groups.”